secretsciencelab/secretcampfire/docs/UPGRADING.md

 ## One-time setup

 1. Go to the official `secret campfire` code repository https://github.com/secretsciencelab/secretcampfire and click `Fork`.
-This pulls a snapshot of the master code into your personal GitHub account.
+This pulls a snapshot of the official code into your personal GitHub account.

   ![Fork](media/upgrade-1-fork.png)